 Are you or have you ever considered restructuring your current eating habits to a more plant-based diet?
 There are many benefits to becoming a vegetarian or vegan, and not just for your overall health, but for the environment as well.

-Harvard Medical School estimates that there are approximately between 6 to 8 Million adults who refrain from eating meat, fish or poultry products in the U.S. Some choose to eliminate dairy and other animal products altogether by going vegan, while others stick to vegetarianism.
+Colorado State University estimates 3.3 Million adults who refrain from eating meat, fish or poultry products in the U.S. Among those, 46% choose to eliminate dairy and other animal products altogether by going vegan.
 Either way, for many, dietary changes begin at home in their kitchen.

 What Is A Vegan Or Vegetarian Diet?

 There are various styles of meat-free diets.
 It’s a good idea to know what diet you’ll be following so you can set the standards for the food you will eat.
 Here are a few to choose from:

 - Vegan: Does not eat or use any products from animals.
 This can include dairy, honey, gelatin, eggs and more.

 ovoVegetarians: Does not eat animal meats, fish or poultry, but eggs and dairy are included in the diet.